vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 As the name suggests, Wine support in the Roblox Player has been disabled, and is no longer supported.
 For further information, read [here.](https://vinegarhq.org/Home/rol_faq.html)

-There are community made work arounds at our [Discord server,](https://discord.gg/vinegarhq-1069506340973707304) such as running Roblox in a virutal machine or via Android emulation with Waydroid.
-Check out the pinned message in helpdesk for more info.
+Workarounds such as running Roblox in a virtual machine or Android emulation with Waydroid is still possible, read the pinned thread in the helpdesk channel present in the VinegarHQ discord server for more information.

 ### Cursor fails to lock